 Why does some misinformation “stick” in the public consciousness?
+Why do people continue to believe untrue things, even after they’ve been shown to be a lie?

 Researchers at The University of Western Australia — who noted several instances of misinformation, such as childhood vaccines cause autism, global warming is a hoax, or President Barack Obama was not born in the United States — say that rejecting information requires more cognitive effort than simply accepting that the message is true.
+It’s easier for a person to believe a simple lie, than to have one’s mind changed by information that is new and novel.

 The new study, led by psychologists Drs.
 Stephan Lewandowsky and Ullrich Ecker, highlights the cognitive factors that make certain pieces of misinformation “stick” and identifies several strategies for “setting the record straight.”

 Misinformation is especially likely to stick when it conforms to our pre-existing political, religious, or social point of view, according to the researchers.
 Because of this, ideology and personal worldviews can be especially difficult obstacles to overcome.
+This means that if you believe something for political or religious reasons, it’s far harder to change a person’s mind and have them understand a fact that differs from that person’s opinion.

 “This persistence of misinformation has fairly alarming implications in a democracy because people may base decisions on information that, at some level, they know to be false,” Lewandowsky said.